Best Internet Providers and Cheapest Plans in Toronto (Updated Monthly)

 Families with Multiple Devices

 Three or more people streaming, gaming, and calling simultaneously need at least 300 Mbps of headroom.
-Rogers Xfinity Popular 500 (~$110/mo) and Bell Fibe 500 (~$120/mo) both handle this well.
-For families watching every dollar, Diallog's Cable Extreme at $37.50/month intro (500 Mbps down on Rogers network) is a remarkable deal if available at your address.
+Rogers Xfinity Essentials 300 ($90/mo, new in June 2026), Bell Fibe 300 ($90/mo, new in June 2026), and Bell Fibe 500 ($100/mo) all handle this well.
+For families watching every dollar, Diallog's Cable Extreme at $37.50/month intro (500 Mbps down on Rogers network) remains a remarkable deal if available at your address.

 Budget Singles and Students

 100 Mbps is plenty for one person working from home, streaming in 4K, and gaming.
-CanNet's 100M plan at $39.98/month (first year) is the lowest reliable price on the Rogers cable network in Toronto.
-VMedia Internet 100 at $44.95/month is a comparable option with slightly wider DSL availability.
-Diallog's DSL Ultimate at $40/month is the best pick if cable isn't available at your address.
-Note: Rogers also now offers student-specific Xfinity plans starting at $70/month with month-to-month terms.
+CanNet's 100M plan at $39.98/month (first year) remains the lowest reliable price on the Rogers cable network in Toronto.
+VMedia Internet 100 at $44.95/month is a comparable option.
+Bell Fibe 150 at $75/month (new lower price from June 2026, 2-year term) is now a significantly better deal than it was in May and worth considering for anyone who wants fibre reliability.
+Rogers Xfinity also offers student-specific Xfinity plans starting at $70/month with month-to-month terms, introduced in April 2026.

 Online Gaming

 Gaming cares about latency, not just speed.
 Bell's PureFibre network consistently delivers 5–15ms latency in Toronto versus Rogers Xfinity cable's 15–30ms.
-Even Bell Fibe 150 (if available at your address) can outperform Rogers Xfinity 500 in competitive gaming.
+Even Bell Fibe 150 (now just $75/month on a 2-year term) can outperform a higher-speed Rogers cable plan in competitive gaming.
 Prioritize fibre over raw speed numbers for online gaming.
+Bell Fibe 150 is now the best-value entry point for gaming in Toronto at its new June 2026 price.

 Light Users and Older Adults

-VMedia Internet 30 at $38.95/month covers browsing, video calls, and standard-definition streaming.
-Diallog DSL Basic at $25/month (after intro) is one of the cheapest plans in the city for very light use.
-Both are month-to-month with no contracts — no commitment required.
+VMedia Cable 30 at $38.95/month covers browsing, video calls, and standard-definition streaming.
+Bell Fibe 50 at $60/month (no contract required) is a new option that provides genuine fibre reliability for very light users who want the consistency of fibre without committing to a term.
+Diallog DSL Basic at $25/month (after intro) remains one of the cheapest plans in the city for truly minimal use.
+All are month-to-month with no contracts.

 Fibre vs Cable vs DSL in Toronto